oceancascades/deepcut/_sources/index.md

 importlib.reload(deepcut)
 ```

-Currently the package contains one algorithm for identifying profiles, called `find_profiles`, which you can import it from the main package.
+Currently the package contains just one algorithm for identifying profiles, called `find_profiles`, which you can import it from the main package.

 ```{code-cell}
 from deepcut import get_example_data, find_profiles
 ```

-The function operates on pressure time series data, e.g.
+The function operates on pressure time series data with no explicit need for time information (it assumes uniformly spaced data) e.g.

 ```{code-cell}
 pressure = get_example_data()